B-Jones-RFD/sp-rest-connect/README.md

 ## Contributing

 This is a pet project to save me time at work.
-Use at your own risk.
+It is still under development and not ready for use.

 ## Versioning